BeatrizTSilva/BluetoothCommunication/README.md

 # BluetoothCommunication
 Android Studio application for telemetry

-Also has a connection to Firebase
+It also has a connection to Firebase